 Support Your Account Based Marketing Strategy with Personalized Presentations

 Today’s marketplace is markedly different.
-Clients are tired of fed up with being bombarded with generic emails or direct message offers based on worn-out motherhood statements.
+Clients are tired of being bombarded with generic emails or direct message offers based on worn-out statements.
 To stand out, marketers need to learn how to cut through the clutter and be heard.
 After all, offering a unique value proposition isn’t that unique when the target market is inundated with what is essentially the same type of message.

 Selling used to be a domain of the hardy and the persistent.
 The more cold calls made using a perfected script, the more chances of successfully landing clients.
 Modern marketers, though, are realizing that the ‘law of averages’ approach is totally out of step with the realities of the digital age and are increasingly leaning towards an account based marketing strategy to drive business growth.

 Account based marketing (ABM) focuses resources to deliver personalized campaigns designed to engage accounts on an individual level.
 Account based marketing is the opposite of the marketing funnel.
 Instead of hoping that a few clients will eventually get the drift of a mass-mailed proposition, ABM allows companies to focus their limited resources to get to know their core clientele better and to enhance the customer journey.

 ABM is about building a marketing blueprint – a cascading series of activities, messaging and interactions that speak directly to specific needs of specified individuals and at the right time.
 It is relevant, meaningful and timely, where clients are uniquely defined by finely-tuned solutions based on their unique needs.
 To achieve this, you'll need a blend of marketing tools and tactics infused with healthy doses of productivity, passion and perseverance.